bioinformaticsdotca/10_Simple_Rules/rule_6.md

 ## Step Two: Create the Landing Page for the Workshop

-In the workshop repo, click "Create New File".
+In the workshop repo (GOBLET_AGM_2017), click "Create New File".
 Name the file "main_GOBLET_AGM_2017.md".
+The .md extension means that this file is written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-Paste in the header section we created in [rule 5](https://bioinformaticsdotca.github.io/rule_5)
+Paste in the header section we created in [rule 5](https://bioinformaticsdotca.github.io/rule_5).

-Content:
+Below the header section, you can add any content you wish, such as:

 ```
-The content for our workshop goes here.
+Welcome to GOBLET AGM 2017.
 ```

 ## Step Three: Create the Tutorial Page for the Workshop

-In the workshop repo, click "Create New File".
+In the workshop repo (GOBLET_AGM_2017), click "Create New File".
 Name the file "tutorial1_GOBLET_AGM_2017.md".

-Paste in the header section we created in [rule 5](https://bioinformaticsdotca.github.io/rule_5)
+Paste in the header section we created in [rule 5](https://bioinformaticsdotca.github.io/rule_5).

-Content:
+Below the header section, you can add any content you wish, such as:

 ```
-The content for our tutorial goes here
+This is the first tutorial for GOBLET AGM 2017.
 ```

 ## Step Four: Link the Tutorial Page to the Landing Page

-Back in "main_GOBLET_AGM_2017.md", we can now put a link to our tutorial file:
+Back in "main_GOBLET_AGM_2017.md", we can now put a link to our tutorial file.
+Links in markdown are created with square brackets for the text followed by curvy brackets for the link without space between the two sets of brackets.

 ```
 [Tutorial 1](<link to tutorial 1>)
 ```
+Remember to replace `<link to tutorial 1>` with the actual link to your tutorial page.

 [Next rule](https://bioinformaticsdotca.github.io/rule_7)